-The investigators are ably assisted by a research staff that includes Diane Jones, Barbara Burgess, Garyfallia Pagonis, Jen O'Malley, Molly Curran, Connie Miller, Eileen Nims and Arthur G. Kristiansen.
+The investigators are ably assisted by a research staff that includes Diane Jones, Barbara Burgess, Garyfallia Pagonis, Jen O'Malley, Meng Yu Zhu, Connie Miller, Eileen Nims and Arthur G. Kristiansen.
 These individuals have acquired special knowledge, skill and several decades of experience in the preparation and study of temporal bones.
 As a result, they make invaluable contributions to the success and productivity of the research effort.
 A number of hypothesis-driven research studies are currently underway- some of the focus areas now under investigation include cochlear implants, auditory brainstem pathology, quantitative vestibular otopathology, biology of the spiral ligament, genetic deafness and the molecular basis of otosclerosis.
 The various temporal bone laboratories also offer research fellowships for medical students, residents and international postdoctoral fellows.
 Please contact one of the investigators if interested in a Research Fellowship.

 Massachusetts Eye and Ear Infirmary

 Fax: (617) 573-3939